tzachbon/yoshi/website/docs/yoshi-config.md

 `Boolean`

 This option enables experimental Storybook feature.
+You will need to install `yoshi-storybook-dependencies` as well.

 When this feature is enabled you can create storybook files that should end with `.stories.(ts|tsx|js)`.
 Read Storybook documentation section ["Writing Stories"](https://storybook.js.org/docs/basics/writing-stories/) for more details.